Rock Garden Design, Ideas, and PlantsEnhance your landscape with this low-maintenance solution.

 This rock garden features plants that thrive in partial shade, including ferns, bleeding heart, hellebores and ‘Bowles Golden’ sedge (Carex).
 Designer: Philip Thornburg, Winterbloom Landscaping.
 Photo: Janet Loughrey.

 Create an environment that is hospitable to your chosen plants.
-Alpines and other drought-tolerant plants will need sandy soil with sharp drainage.
+Alpine plants and other drought-tolerant plants will need sandy soil with sharp drainage.
 Others, such as ferns and hostas, will need richer soil and more moisture.